 There will be plenty of occasions when you'll want to find out more information about Visual C++ and its features and options.
-Press Ctrl+F1 to access the product documentation.
-With the cursor on elements in your code that are part of the C++ language or a standard library item, pressing F1 will usually open browser window showing documentation for the element.
+Pressing Ctrl+F1 will display the online product documentation in your browser.
+Pressing F1 with the cursor on a C++ language element in your code or a standard library item will open a browser window showing documentation for the element.
 The Help menu also provides various routes into the documentation, as well as access to program samples and technical support.